TS-devworks/Conversation-Analysis/README.md

-# Ticket-Conversation-Analysis
+# Conversation-Analysis
-Search Zendesk ticket conversations by keyword or phrase with powerful filtering, grouping, and export capabilities.
-Quickly find relevant tickets, view highlighted snippets, organize saved searches, and analyze results in a sortable, high-performance table designed for admins, managers, and senior leaders.

-Ticket Conversation Analysis

-A powerful Zendesk nav bar app for admins and managers to search, analyze, and export ticket conversations at scale.

-Search across all ticket comments using keywords or phrases, apply advanced filters, and surface exactly the conversations you need—fast.

 ## Overview
-####  Ticket Conversation Analysis enables deep visibility into customer interactions by letting you:
+####  Conversation Analysis enables deep visibility into customer interactions by letting you:

   - Search ticket conversations using comma-separated keywords or phrases
   - Instantly surface matching tickets with highlighted snippets